-At the international level: actively participate in the work of the Council; support preventative and timely responses to human rights violations and abuses; speak openly on both country-specific and thematic issues, in particular those requiring the urgent action of the Council; promote freedom of expression and information as a gateway to the enjoyment of a wider range of human rights, including freedom of assembly and of association; cooperate closely with OHCHR, advocate for its independence and impartiality, and make voluntary financial contributions to it; continue to support the international human rights mechanisms, including the Special Procedures and Treaty Bodies; strongly support civil society participation in political and public affairs, and speak out against any acts of intimidation or reprisal against persons who seek to cooperate, are cooperating or have cooperated with, human rights mechanisms; build institutions that promote the rule of law, including through activities aimed at combating torture and other cruel, inhuman or degrading treatment or punishment.
+At the international level: actively participate in the work of the Council; support preventative and timely responses to human rights violations and abuses; speak openly on both country-specific and thematic issues, in particular those requiring the urgent action of the Council; promote freedom of expression and information as a gateway to the enjoyment of a wider range of human rights, including freedom of assembly and of association; cooperate closely with OHCHR, advocate for its independence and impartiality, and make voluntary financial contributions to it; continue to support the international human rights mechanisms, including the Special Procedures and Treaty Bodies; strongly support civil society participation in political and public affairs, and speak out against any made a number of concrete pledges and commitments at acts of intimidation or reprisal against persons who seek both international and national levels. to cooperate, are cooperating or have cooperated with, human rights mechanisms; build institutions that promote At international level.
+North Macedonia pledged to: the rule of law, including through activities aimed at cooperate with the UN human rights mechanisms; combating torture and other cruel, inhuman or degrading implement the Millennium Development Goals; actively treatment or punishment. engage in the work of the Third Committee of the General Assembly; consider signature and ratification of the CMW, At the national level: Submit a UPR midterm report in 2020, ICESCR, CED and CRC-OP3; cooperate with subsidiary and implement those UPR recommendations received bodies and mechanisms of the Council; and support the during the last review; ensure continuous dialogue about UPR process including by effectively following-up on human rights issues with academia and civil society recommendations.